EPA Critic To Get Sharp Questions On Industry Ties As He Vies To Run Agency

 This post will have a live video stream of the confirmation hearing when it begins, around 10 a.m.
 ET.

 Oklahoma Attorney General Scott Pruitt has been among the most controversial picks for Donald Trump's cabinet.
-In part, that's because the Environmental Protection Agency nominee has a track record of saying things like:
+In part, that's because the Environmental Protection Agency nominee has said things like this:

+"Scientists continue to disagree about the degree and extent of global warming and its connection to the actions of mankind.
+That debate should be encouraged — in classrooms, public forums, and the halls of Congress."

+As Oklahoma's lead attorney, Pruitt has also been a leader in going after the environmental agency, joining other Republican attorneys general in lawsuits to try to stop, among other things, ozone and methane emissions regulations and Obama's signature climate plan.

-"I think the attitude with the EPA and certain environmental groups is that fossil fuels are bad — period.
+Pruitt has also been public in his defense of coal, oil and natural gas — all industries the EPA oversees.
+In a 2013 interview he said, "I think the attitude with the EPA and certain environmental groups is that fossil fuels are bad — period.
 And they're doing everything they can to use the rulemaking process to attack."

-As Oklahoma's lead attorney, Pruitt has been a leader in going after the environmental agency, joining other Republican attorneys general in lawsuits to stop ozone and methane emissions regulations and Obama's signature climate plan.

 "This is not somebody who should be leading the Environmental Protection Agency," says Michael Brune, executive director of the Sierra Club.
 "Pruitt has basically made his career working to tear down, or at least challenge, environmental and public health safeguards.
 So why does he want to lead EPA?"